 Staff who create content that is posted to the web or mobile apps.

-Department level lead staff responsible for coordinating compliance with the ADA requirements for web and mobile app accessibility.
+Department level lead staff responsible for coordinating compliance with the ADA requirements for web and mobile accessibility.

 Technical staff responsible for understanding WCAG 2.1 and fixing compliance issues.